observeinc/terraform-observe-google-cloud-monitoring/sources/terraform/README.md

 This terraform module forwards data towards Observe through a PubSub topic and a Lambda function.
 Data is collected from the following sources:

 - Cloud Logging
-- Cloud Monitoring
 - Cloud Asset Inventory

-The Observe GCP app uses this data to reconstruct the state of your GCP inventory over time.